tozd/go-errors/README.md

 so that original error is always available. `Wrap` wraps the error to records the cause.
 `Cause` exist as a helper to return the recorded cause.

+## Is this package a fork of `github.com/pkg/errors`?

+No. This is a completely new package which has been written from scratch using current best practices and patterns in Go and Go errors.
+But one of its goals is to be (in most cases) a drop-in replacement for `github.com/pkg/errors` so it shares API with `github.com/pkg/errors` while providing at the same time new utility functions and new functionality.

+## It looks like most of the things provided by this package can be done using standard `errors` package?

+That is the idea!
+One of the goals of this package is to learn from `github.com/pkg/errors` and update it to modern Go errors patterns.
+That means that it is interoperable with other errors packages and can be used in large codebases with mixed use of different errors packages.
+The idea is that you should be able to create errors which behave like errors from this package by implementing few interfaces and this package knows how to use other errors if they implement those interfaces, too.

+What this package primarily provides are utility functions for common cases so that it is just easier to do "the right thing" and construct such useful errors.
+(And at the same time errors have stack traces and structural details if you need them.)

+## This package uses `github.com/pkg/errors` under the hood!

+No, it does not.
+It is a completely new package.
+But because it wants to be compatible with errors made by `github.com/pkg/errors` in large codebases with mixed use of different errors packages it has to depend on `github.com/pkg/errors` to get one type (`errors.StackTrace`) from it so that it can extract stack traces from those errors.
+It is using no code from `github.com/pkg/errors`.

+BTW, this package itself does not require to import it to be able to extract all data from its errors.
+Interfaces used by this package do not use custom types.

 ## Related projects

 - [github.com/cockroachdb/errors](https://github.com/cockroachdb/errors) – Go errors